COF Minor requirements and course selection

 Distribution:

-Complete your requirements in studio, liberal arts, and art history electives while you focus on sustainability education and practice by completing 18 credits of classes in any department, generally six 3-credit courses.
+Complete your general education requirements in studio, humanities, sciences, and art history electives by completing 18 credits of classes in any department, generally six 3-credit courses.

-Note: The courses you take for the Minor in Sustainability also fulfill the requirements for your LA/HART courses and studio electives.
+Note: The courses you take for the Minor in Sustainability also fulfill the requirements for your Humanities/ISBA/HART courses and studio electives.

 ENVI 201 Environmental Forum, offered every spring, 2 credits